BookingBug/dev.bookingbug.com/docs/index.md

 ## Integrations

 BookingBug has many integrations that you can use to tie all your on-line services together.
-These include Sage pay, paypal, stripe, sale force and more.
+These include Sage pay, PayPal, stripe, sale force and more.

 [Get Started with the JavaScript Check out our integrations](/integrations)

 ## Designer

 The designer allows you to customise your booking journey with ease.
 You can add text to your booking journey change the colours and the layout.
-You can then export your final code and place it in your website.
+You can then export your final code and place it on your website.

 [Get Started with the REST SDK](/designer)